 This is one of the most off-putting thoughts that potential residents have about retirement villages and we completely understand this concern.
 If a resident’s health is suffering, the best place for them to be is where they can remain under medical supervision, and where they can be provided with the best recovery services.
-However, for those in palliative stages of care, specialised and intensive services are more suitable than retirement villages and they will be directed to these residential aged-care services accordingly.
-Sydney retirees go to retirement villages to find friends and activities with the security of knowing that they won’t have to move again as they become less able to live independently.
+However, for those in palliative stages of care, specialised and intensive services are more suitable than over 55 retirement villages and they will be directed to these residential aged-care services accordingly.
+Over 55 retirement villages in Sydney are a great place to find friends and activities with the security of knowing that they won’t have to move again as they become less able to live independently.

 Myth #4 When I move into a retirement village I can say goodbye to my independence.